theintern/intern-examples/README.md

 ### Using Intern with `grunt-intern`

-[grunt-intern](https://npmjs.org/package/grunt-intern) is a Grunt plugin that helps you integrate [Intern](https://github.com/theintern/intern) into your `Gruntfile`.
+Grunt support is built into Intern, all you have to do is include the task in your Gruntfile using `grunt.loadTasks('intern/grunt');`.

-See `grunt-example` folder for an example of how to use it or read the [plugin documentation](https://npmjs.org/package/grunt-intern).
+See `grunt-example` folder for an example of how to use it or read the [task documentation](https://github.com/theintern/intern/wiki/Using-Intern-with-Grunt).

 ----